edenaii/Edenaii/README.md

 - Possible Improvements
 Add a README.md file with detailed setup instructions.
 Automate the build process using Gradle tasks or CI/CD pipelines.
+- Use Hilt for dependency injection to simplify dependency management.
+Consider using Kotlin Coroutines Flow for managing asynchronous data streams.
 - Use a gradle.properties file to manage versions (e.g., kotlinVersion) for consistency.
 Add a dependency management block to avoid version conflicts.
+- Add comments to group related versions (e.g., Kotlin-related vs. Android-related).
+Use dependency management tools like buildSrc for more advanced version control.
+Add a dependency management block to avoid version conflicts across modules

 Check OUTPUT.md for the complete unaltered output.